 - 1 teaspoon cornstarch

 - 1 package (1 ounce) sugar-free instant vanilla pudding mix

 - Place egg whites in a large mixing bowl; let stand at room temperature for 30 minutes.
 Meanwhile, line a baking sheet with parchment paper or foil.
 Draw ten 3-in. circles on paper; set aside.

 - Add vinegar and vanilla to egg whites; beat on medium speed until soft peaks form.
 Beat in cornstarch.
 Gradually beat in sugar, 2 tablespoons at a time, on high until stiff glossy peaks form and sugar is dissolved.

 - Cut a small hole in the corner of pastry or plastic bag; insert a large star pastry tip (#6B).
 Fill the bag with meringue.
 Pipe meringue in a spiral fashion to fill in circles on prepared pan.
 Pipe twice around the base of each shell in a spiral fashion to make the sides.

 - Bake at 275° for 50-60 minutes or until set and dry.
 Turn oven off and leave door closed; leave meringues in oven for 1 hour.

 - For filling, in a large bowl, whisk milk and pudding mix for 2 minutes.
+Let stand for 2 minutes or until soft-set.
 Fold in whipped topping.
 Spoon into meringue shells.
-Top with the pineapple, kiwi and coconut.
+Top with pineapple, kiwi and coconut.
 Yield: 10 servings.

 Originally published as Tropical Meringue Tarts in Light & Tasty April/May 2006, p31